Key takeaways

 Labor shortages and other challenges

 Some issues may persist because there are not enough workers to fill available American jobs.
 “While supplies and transportation hubs seem to be keeping pace these days, labor shortages may be the biggest issue affecting the supply chain,” says Haworth.
-Based on recent jobs data, approximately 1.5 positions are open for every available worker, demonstrating a need for more workers to fill available jobs.
-3
+Based on recent jobs data, approximately 1.2 positions are open for every available worker, demonstrating a need for more workers to fill available jobs.4 “The number of job openings is slowly creeping down and the gap of workers to fill available jobs is closing, but an imbalance remains,” says Haworth.

 Where we go from here

-Through all of this, the U.S. economy demonstrated resilience in 2023, avoiding a recession.
-The economy grew by about an annualized rate of 2.5% in 2023, an unexpected improvement on 2022’s growth rate of 1.9%.
-4 Persistent consumer demand and a strong jobs market greatly influenced economic growth.
-Investors will continue to monitor these data points in the months ahead to determine the impact on corporate profits and stock prices.
+Despite higher interest rates, the U.S. economy demonstrated resilience in 2023, avoiding a recession.
+The economy grew by an annualized rate of 2.5% in 2023, an unexpected improvement on 2022’s growth rate of 1.9%.
+Growth slowed a bit, to an annualized rate of 1.3% in 2024’s first quarter.5 Persistent consumer demand and a strong job market continue to influence economic growth.
+Investors will closely monitor these data points in the months ahead to determine the impact on corporate profits and stock prices.

 Talk with your wealth planning professional to determine how economic developments such as inflation trends may impact your own investment strategy and your long-term financial goals.